quaoz/leads/README.md

 # BetterLeads

-A mod that allows you to use leads on more entities.
+A mod that allows you to use leads on more entities as well as chain leashes.

 Currently, works with Merchant Entities (Villagers and Wandering Traders), most Hostile Mobs, Water Creatures (fish and squid), turtles and pandas, you can configure which of these categories are enabled through ModMenu.